midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Literal implementation of a Midnight Wallet, applying transactions one by one, provided by a local node is the best option from security and privacy standpoint, but resources needed to run such implementation and time to have wallet synchronized are quite significant.
 Such option requires only a stream of blocks from a node, perform basic consistency checks and run `apply_transaction` one by one (alternatively batch all transactions from a block).

-An alternative idea is to use an indexing service, at a cost of having to trust the service.
-In the most simplistic approach such service could stream all transactions to the client, but the time needed to process all of them would still be high.
-Below are drafted possible alternative approaches for shielded and unshielded tokens
+An alternative idea is to use an indexing service, at the cost of having to trust said service.
+In the most simplistic approach such a service could stream all transactions to the client, but the time needed to process all of them would still be high.
+Below we draft alternative approaches for shielded and unshielded tokens.

 ### Indexing service for shielded tokens

 The service receives wallet's encryption secret key.
 Then the service uses it to scan for transactions relevant for particular wallet and provides data needed to evolve the state, that is:
 - necessary updates to coin commitment tree (including roots for consistency checks) - either commitments themselves or subtrees collapsed to only relevant nodes in the tree
 - filtered transactions to apply
-Such service cannot spend coins because it does not have access to coin secret key.
-It still needs to be trusted by user though, because it has access to otherwise private information.
-The upside is that it can offer better synchronization time, less resource consumption on user side, and overall better user experience.
+Such service cannot spend coins because it does not have access to the coin secret key.
+It still needs to be trusted by the user though, because it has access to otherwise private information.
+The upside is that it can offer better synchronization time, less resource consumption on the user side, and overall better user experience.

 ### Indexing service for unshielded tokens

-Because all the information needed by wallet in case of unshielded tokens is list of UTxOs, augmented by information about transactions they were created and spent at (including finalization information), indexing service only needs to provide API to query (or subscribe) for set of UTxOs relevant to particular address and the references to creation/spend transactions.
+Because all the information needed by the wallet in the case of unshielded tokens is the list of UTxOs, augmented by information about transactions they were created and spent at (including finalization information), the indexing service only needs to provide an API to query (or subscribe) for a set of UTxOs relevant to a particular address and the references to creation/spend transactions.

 ## Building standard transactions

 While there are structural similarities, building Midnight transaction is more involved than in most UTxO chains.
 The reason for that is that wallet needs to prove to ledger being eligible to spend coins and not minting new coins without having right to do so.

-With the flexibility of standard transaction, various semantics of performed operations can be represented using this single type:
+With the flexibility of standard transactions, various semantics of performed operations can be represented using this single type:
-- a regular transfer of tokens, with possibly many inputs and outputs different types of tokens
+- A regular transfer of tokens, of different types, with possibly many inputs and outputs.
-- balancing existing transaction, that is - creating necessary counter-offers, so that after merging them appropriately, a transaction reporting only fee-related imbalances is obtained
+- Balancing an existing transaction, that is, creating the necessary counter-offers, so that after merging them appropriately, a transaction reporting only fee-related imbalances is obtained.
 - initiating a swap - creating a transaction (usually containing some inputs of token A and some outputs of token B), which is purposefully not balanced, to let another party balance such transaction and in that way - exchange tokens

 Technically, building a standard transaction by wallet involves following operations: